Shri Kali Devi Temple, Patiala

-Shri Kali Devi Temple is a temple in Patiala, Punjab, India.
+Shri Kali Devi Temple is a Hindu temple in Patiala, Punjab, India.
 It was built by the Maharaja of Patiala in 1936.
 The Maharaja was inspired to build the temple and bring the six-foot-tall statues of Maa Kali and Paawan Jyot from Bengal to Patiala.
 Today, the temple is situated opposite the Baradari Gardens.
 Shri Kali Devi is a kul devi of many people.
 During the Navratras, the temple has many visitors over the course of nine days.